alkakhurana/Extractive-Document-Summarization-using-Non-negative-Matrix-Factorization/README.md

-<h1>Extractive Document Summarization using Non-negative Matrix Factorization
+<h1>Extractive Document Summarization using Non-negative Matrix Factorization</h1>

 This repository contains Python (v 3.6) scripts for implementation of NNDSVD-TR and NNDSVD-TP methods for Single document extractive summarization.